Arabian Magic: Plot

 The game is set in the mythical world of The Arabian Nights.
 Some time ago, the Evil One plagued the peaceful kingdom of Shahariyard.
-In order to save the King - who, by sorcery, had been transformed into a monkey - a group of heroes must find the Jewel of Seven Colors and release the evil hex.
-However, formidable monsters are lurking along their path.
+In order to save the King - who, by sorcery, had been transformed into a monkey - a group of heroes must find the Jewel of Seven Colors and release the evil hex, but formidable monsters are lurking along their path.

-Prince Rassid, Princess Lisa, Sinbad and Afshaal, each armed with their own special magic and powers, set out on the quest for the Jewel of Seven Colors.
-Suspenseful battle scenes, skillful sword fights and a "magic lamp," which fells all enemies in a single blow, await the players.
-Their adventure to restore peace to the kingdom now begins.
+Prince Rassid, Princess Lisa, Sinbad and Afshaal, each armed with their own special magic and powers, set out on the quest for the Jewel of Seven Colors in order to restore a peace to the kingdom.
 The game ends when the player has recovered the Jewel of Seven Colors, saved the King (making him human, in the process) and restored peace to Shahariyard.

 Characters

 Each player can select from four distinctive characters: